You need the following Simdify® modules to complete this exercise: Simdify® Free Edition, Simdify® Texture+ Module

 In this exercise you'll learn how to access shader samples.
 There are two groups of samples: reference shaders and library shaders.
-You can alway access library shaders by starting the Shader application and selecting File » Open from the main menu.
+You can alway access library shaders by starting the Layout application and selecting File » Open from the main menu.
 Then you can simply select the directory containing the shader you wish to open.

 The application displays a splash screen and then the application desktop appears.